WKSC-FM: The Blaze

 The station's initial on-air personalities included Steven Craig in mornings, Steve Seaver in middays, Brian Kelly in afternoons, and Kevin Lewis evenings.
 Other personalities on The Blaze included Leslie Harris, Scott Childers, and helicopter reporter "Major Tom".

-WWBZ presented "Blazefest", a rock memorabilia show and concert at the Odeum Expo Center in Villa Park, which featured performances by bands such as Kiss, I Mother Earth, Saigon Kick, Screamin' Cheetah Wheelies, and Warrant.
+WWBZ presented "Blazefest", a rock music memorabilia show and concert at the Odeum Expo Center in Villa Park, which featured performances by bands such as Kiss, I Mother Earth, Saigon Kick, Screamin' Cheetah Wheelies, and Warrant.

 In 1993, the station was sold to Evergreen Media for $28 million.

 Rock 103.5

-Over the July 4, 1994 weekend, the station stunted, playing music from a variety of music genres, promoting a feedback phone number for listeners to call, and taking potshots at B96, WCKG, Q101, and US99.
+Over the July 4, 1994, weekend, the station stunted, playing music from a variety of music genres, promoting a feedback phone number for listeners to call, and taking potshots at B96, WCKG, Q101, and US99.
 At 6 a.m. on July 5, the station was relaunched as "Rock 103-5", airing an active rock format.
 On July 28, the station's call sign was changed to WRCX.

 Mancow Muller was added to mornings and soon achieved the highest ratings for the station.
 Other airstaff on Rock 103-5 included Terry Gibson, Eddie Webb, Ned Spindle, Sludge, Cara Carriveau, and Chris Payne.
 WRCX hosted "Rockstock", which featured performances from Megadeth, Local H, Veruca Salt, Silverchair, Faith No More, Helmet, and Joan Jett & the Blackhearts.

-In February 1996, sister station WYNY in New York simulcasted WRCX for a day as part of a week-long stunt of simulcasting sister stations nationwide before flipping formats to rhythmic adult contemporary as WKTU.
+In February 1996, sister station WYNY in New York City simulcasted WRCX for a day as part of a week-long stunt of simulcasting sister stations nationwide before flipping formats to rhythmic adult contemporary as WKTU.

 In 1997, Evergreen merged with Chancellor Broadcasting.

 In late June 1998, Mancow left WRCX and joined 101.1 WKQX in late July.
 Bob & Tom replaced Muller in the morning drive slot.

 WRCX's ratings plummeted after Muller's departure; in the Spring 1998 ratings period, the station was ranked 12th in the market with a 3.2 share (though the station did well in its primary target demographics of Men 18-34 and 25-54), but in the Summer of that year, the station fell to 19th place with a 2.0 share.
 On October 29, 1998, Chancellor announced that WRCX would change formats.
 A farewell show aired October 30, with the current and former DJs re-airing station memories (which included phone-calls from Lars Ulrich and Mancow), and a final goodbye from the station's departing staff.